#abi-stable #traits #compiler-version #sum-types #object #no-alloc #stabby

 • Adoption in the Rust ecosystem: this is my least favorite option, but this would at least let people have a better time with Rust in situations where they need dynamic linkage.

 • Triggering a discussion about providing not a stable, but versioned ABI for Rust: stabby essentially provides a versioned ABI already through the selected version of the stabby-abi crate.
 However, having a library implement type-layout, which is normally the compiler's job, forces abi-stability to be per-type explicit, instead of applicable to a whole compilation unit.
 In my opinion, a abi = "<stabby/crabi/c>" key in the cargo manifest would be a much better way to do this.
-Better yet, merging that idea with RFC 3435 to allow selecting an ABI on a per-function basis, and letting the compiler contaminate the types at the annotated functions' interfaces with the selected stable ABI, would be much more granular, but would still allow end users to become ABI-stable by commiting to a single version of their dependencies.
+Better yet, merging that idea with RFC 3435 to allow selecting an ABI on a per-function basis, and letting the compiler contaminate the types at the annotated functions' interfaces with the selected stable ABI, would be much more granular, but would still allow end users to become ABI-stable by committing to a single version of their dependencies.

-stabby's semver policy
+stabby's SemVer policy

 Dependencies

-~79K SLoC
+~84K SLoC